Long Beach Wills And Trusts Attorney

 You can avoid probate with a living trust

-Any assets not transferred into your revocable living trust will likely be probated, but if all of your assets have been conveyed into the trust, it’s highly likely that probate court can be completely avoided.
-As opposed to probate, you have the advantage of privacy with a revocable living trust because the trust documents that convey your assets just don’t enter the courthouse.
+Any assets not transferred into your revocable living trust will likely be probated, but if all your assets have been conveyed into the trust, it is highly likely that probate court can be completely avoided.
+As opposed to probate, you have the advantage of privacy with a revocable living trust because the trust documents that convey your assets just do not enter the courthouse.
 Assets, their amounts and who they pass to remain private and not a matter of public record.
 Just be sure that all assets intended to be placed into the revocable living trust are indeed conveyed into it.

-Remember that if you have neither a will nor a revocable living trust, it’s likely that a judge and the State of California will control distribution of your assets.
-Your heirs might include your brother who you haven’t seen or talked to in 25 years.
-Whether it’s a will or a will and a trust, stay away from the cheap internet kits that you just fill in the blanks on.
-You’ll probably just create bigger issues that will defeat your intent and force your estate into probate anyway.
+Remember that if you have neither a will nor a revocable living trust, it is likely that a judge and the State of California will control distribution of your assets.
+Your heirs might include your brother who you have not seen or talked to in 25 years.
+Whether it is a will or a will and a trust, stay away from the cheap internet kits that you just fill in the blanks on.
+You will probably just create bigger issues that will defeat your intent and force your estate into probate anyway.
 Contact us at The Law Offices of Sandra Diaz PC.
-We’re California’s leading elder law attorneys, and we can get you pointed in the right direction.
+We are California’s leading elder law attorneys, and we can get you pointed in the right direction.
 For some people, a will might be better than a trust.
 For others, a trust might be better than a will.
 Contact Long Beach Wills and Trusts Attorney of California.

 Contact Long Beach Wills and Trusts Lawyers at The Law Offices of Sandra Diaz PC

-As California’s Leading Elder Law Firm, the The Law Offices of Sandra Diaz PC has the necessary knowledge and experience to help seniors and their families develop the proper Life Care Plan for the elderly loved one’s unique care needs.
+As California’s Leading Elder Law Firm, The Law Offices of Sandra Diaz PC has the necessary knowledge and experience to help seniors and their families develop the proper Life Care Plan for their elderly loved one’s unique care needs.
 Whether you are planning for your own future or need assistance in caring for a loved one, The Law Offices of Sandra Diaz PC are ready to help.
-Schedule a free consultation with one of the attorneys by calling 562-210-5790 or toll free 877-377-7411, or by simply contacting us online.
+Schedule a free consultation with a Long Beach Wills And Trusts Attorney by calling 562-210-5790 or toll free 877-377-7411, or by simply contacting us online.